"A knight is sworn to valor,

 Maybe it is we who need to learn

-My friend Bob has more degrees than a thermometer but he was never exposed to the practical aspects of home ownership.
-It is not a lack of ‘Common Sense,' it is just no one ever taught him.
-When we take the time to observe, mentor, and correct, in short, to train we not only impart knowledge, we protect life and ‘Common Sense’ is not a factor.
+My friend Bob has more degrees than a thermometer, but he was never exposed to the practical aspects of home ownership.
+It is not a lack of ‘Common Sense,' it is just that no one ever taught him.
+When we take the time to observe, mentor, and correct, in short, to train, we not only impart knowledge, we protect life, and ‘Common Sense’ is not a factor.

 In a rocker at the Old Place, I am,